WLPCS Great Debaters

 Who are the Great Debaters?

-Invictus Debate is Washington Latin Public Charter School’s Policy Debate team, led by coach Brittany Selah Lee-Bey.
+The Great Debaters is the Washington Latin Public Charter School’s Policy Debate team, led by coach Brittany Selah Lee-Bey.
 The Latin Policy Debate team began during the 2016-2017 school year with two sixth grade students in the novice division.
 By the middle of the season, they were elevated to the junior varsity division after victoriously achieving a 3-1 record at two novice tournaments.
-Today, 15 Latin students have registered for the Matthew Ornstein Summer Debate Institute, the Washington Urban Debate League (WUDL), and debates against schools in DC and Prince George’s county.
+Today, 30 Latin students participate in monthly tournaments via the Washington Urban Debate League (WUDL), and debates against schools in DC and Prince George’s county.

-(Latin also has Upper School Model UN Club and a Debate Club in the public forum debate format.
-For information on these activities, please contact Joyce Hamd, US History teacher firstname.lastname@example.org.)
+(Latin also has a middle and upper school Model UN Club.
+For information on these activities, please contact Reggie Wills, MS History teacher- email@example.com or Joyce Hamd, US History teacher- firstname.lastname@example.org.)

 Join the team!

 All students at Latin interested in policy debate are welcome to join the Great Debaters!
 Virtual practices will be on Wednesdays at 2pm.
 Please see below for upcoming events and tournaments.
 For questions about the team, please contact Brittany Selah Lee-Bey (email@example.com).